mukhametdinovigor/Parsing_online_library/README.md

 ```

 this command is needed to configure folder for books, images and book.json, by default it is home folder of your project.
+You also can change it into .env file.

 `main.py -d C:\My_books` - will download books to folder My_books (this example is for Windows).